hdtodd/omnisensor_433/README.md

 Then follow these steps:
 1.  `git clone` the omnisensor\_433 package (http://github.com/hdtodd/omnisensor_433).
 2. Connect pin 4 of the Pico 2 to the data pin of your transmitter; transmitter GND to Pico GND; transmitter VCC to Pico VSYS or 3V3.
-3. Copy the `omni.c` decoder file into the `rtl_433/src/devices` directory on your rtl_433 system.
-Stop any instances of `rtl_433` you might already have running on that system.
-Follow the instructions for installing a new decoder into `rtl_433` (see the section "How to add the decoder and write new code" in https://github.com/merbanan/rtl_433/wiki/Adding-a-new-remote-device-and-writing-the-decoder-C-code and the build instructions in https://github.com/merbanan/rtl_433/blob/master/docs/BUILDING.md ).
-Build a new `rtl_433` that will include the `omni` decoder.
-4. Verify that `omni` is one of the protocols your new `rtl_433` will recognize and decode: `rtl_433 -R help` will list all the protocols; "__Omni Multisensor__" should be near the end of that list.
+3. Verify that "Omni Multisensor" is one of the protocols your `rtl_433` will recognize and decode: `rtl_433 -R help` will list all the protocols; protocol 277, "__Omni Multisensor__", should be near the end of that list.
-5. Copy the `omni.ino` program into a folder named `omni` in the main Arduino folder on the computer running Arduino IDE.
+4. Copy the `omni.ino` program into a folder named `omni` in the main Arduino folder on the computer running Arduino IDE.
 Install the Arduino libraries for `Wire`, `Adafruit_BME680`, `Adafruit_Sensor`, and `SPI` if not previously installed.
-6. Connect the Pico 2 via USB into the computer running the Arduino IDE.
+5. Connect the Pico 2 via USB into the computer running the Arduino IDE.
-7. Open the `omni.ino` file in the Arduino IDE; set the device type to Pico 2 and the port to the USB port to which the Pico 2 is attached; compile and download the `omni.ino` code into the Pico 2.
+6. Open the `omni.ino` file in the Arduino IDE; set the device type to Pico 2 and the port to the USB port to which the Pico 2 is attached; compile and download the `omni.ino` code into the Pico 2.
-8. Open the Arduino IDE monitoring screen to verify that the Pico 2 is composing and transmitting messages.
+7. Open the Arduino IDE monitoring screen to verify that the Pico 2 is composing and transmitting messages.
-9. Start your *new* `rtl_433` with `rtl_433 -R <omni protocol number> -F json:`; monitor that console for packets transmitted by the Pico 2 and confirm that the hexadecimal string received by `rtl_433` matches the string transmitted by the Pico 2.
+8. Start rtl_433 with `rtl_433 -R 277 -F json:`; monitor that console for packets transmitted by the Pico 2 and confirm that the hexadecimal string received by `rtl_433` matches the string transmitted by the Pico 2.
-10. When you've verified that the data are being correctly sent and received, you can restart `rtl_433` with your normal configuration file: the only change will be that it now reports packets it receives from an `omni` device with a format that matches those that it knows about.
+9. When you've verified that the data are being correctly sent and received, you can restart `rtl_433` with your normal configuration file.

 Congratulations!
 At this point, you have successfully implemented a remote sensor transmitter and rtl_433 receiver/decoder.
 With no sensor attached, the Pico 2 is simply reporting its core temperature, in ˚Centigrade, its VCC (VSYS) USB voltage in volts, and the hexadecimal string that represents the full 8 *data* bytes of your transmitted message.